StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/_index.md

 ### On the nature and composition of human beings {#on-the-nature-and-composition-of-human-beings}

+{{< subjects >}}
+Human beings > Are dichtomous, composed of flesh and spirit Human beings > Are not trichotomous (we do not *have* souls, but *are* souls) Soul > Is the combination of flesh and spirit
+{{< /subjects >}}

 Human beings are "dichotomous"---composed of two distinct parts.
 Those two parts are the body, and the spirit.
-There is no "third thing" (what they call in Lat*tertium quid*), even though this point is widely misunderstood, such that people often think that the concept of "soul" is distinct from body and spirit.
+There is no "third thing" (what they call in Latin *tertium quid*), even though this point is widely misunderstood, such that people often think that the concept of "soul" is distinct from body and spirit.

 Biblically speaking, we do not "have" souls, but we ourselves *are* souls.
 That is to say, a soul is the combination of body and spirit together that makes us "us".
 The word translated as soul in Hebrew is *nephesh* ([נֶפֶשׁ](https://biblehub.com/hebrew/5315.htm)), and in Greek it is *psukhe* ([ψυχή](https://biblehub.com/greek/5590.htm); cf. the English word psyche).